SharonLutz/MRdirection/README.md

 ## Input
 First, the SNPs ($G_X$ and $G_Y$) are generated from a binomial distribution for the max of nX and nY subjects (input nX, nY) for a given vector of minor allele frequencies (input MAF_GX and MAF_GY).
-The true phenotype 1 (Xtrue) is generated from a normal distribution with the variance (input varX) and the mean as follows:
+The true phenotype 1 (Xtrue) is generated from a normal distribution (input contX=T) or Bernoulli distribution (input contX=F) with the variance (input varX) and the mean as follows:

 E\[Xtrue\] = $\gamma_0$ + $G_X*\gamma_{G_X}$ + $G_Y*\gamma_{G_Y}$